swetasharma/Compare-Images-Python/README.md

 2. We have to install Python to use it!

-Make sure to download to install python3 version
 How to install Python on Linux?
+To manage software packages for Python, let’s install pip:
-On terminal type the following:

-sudo apt-get update
-sudo apt-get install python-pip pip3 install python python will get installed
+On terminal type the following: sudo apt-get update sudo apt-get install python-pip pip3 install python python will get installed execute below command to check python version python --version

-python --version

 You will need to install the pillow for the code to work. pip install Pillow

-Congratulations!
-Setup completed!

 cd to the directory and run imagedf.py, after the script finish its execution it will generate result.csv file which you can use